NafNgeru/social-media-app/README.md

-# Getting Started with Create React App
+# Social Media App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a simple social media page User Interface with minimal functionality.
+It demonstrates the use of components and the

+You can find this application's live link at [Socail Media App](https://social-media-app-1aaz.vercel.app/).

+## App Functionality

+The application demonstrates the use of components and their corresponding CSS.
+Within it, the App component is a parent to the Home component, which is a parent to the Post, ProfileCard, SuggestedUser, Navbar, and Footer components.

+The home uses grid-template-column division to separate the Post, ProfileCard, and SuggestedUser components to create a social media user interface.

+## Contacts

+In case of any challenges, reach out to me on [Github](https://github.com/NafNgeru/) or [Email](naftalykamonjo@student.moringaschool.com).

 ## Available Scripts

+To access the project, clone it from the SSH Github link: git@github.com:NafNgeru/social-media-app.git.
 In the project directory, you can run:

 ### `npm start`